Azure/custom-script-extension-linux/README.md

 > }
 > ```

-To use the system-assigned idenity on the target VM/VMSS, configure "managedIdenity" field with the client id or the object id of the user-assinged managed identity.
+To use the user-assigned idenity on the target VM/VMSS, configure "managedIdenity" field with the client id or the object id of the managed identity.

 > Examples:
 >